-- ➤ Mentoring.
-We mentor and coach new practitioners seeking to pursue entrepreneur-led development. - Analytics Support.
-E2 helps communities and regions understand their entrepreneurial potential through research.
-Please view a sampling of our research tools at: https://www.energizingentrepreneurs.org/solutions/start.html - Fostering the eMovement.
+- ✓ Mentoring.
+We mentor and coach new practitioners seeking to pursue entrepreneur-led development.
+We provide advice and support for building eEcosystem strategies that work. - ✓ Analytics Support. e2 helps communities and regions understand their entrepreneurial potential through research and data.
+Explore some of our research tools and reports here. - ✓ e2 University (e2U) is our platform for sharing more than 1,000 guides, papers, stories, tools, and resources with communities wanting a deep dive into eEcosystem building.
+Don Macke leads the e2U team with analytics support from Cathy Kottwitz and report preparation from Ann Chaffin.
+Special recognition for their e2U legacy contributions goes to Dana Williams and Deb Markley, LOCUS Impacting Investing. - ✓ Fostering the eMovement.
 We support the national entrepreneurship movement along with our partners including the Federal Reserve Bank of Kansas City, SourceLink, Edward Lowe Foundation, Kauffman Foundation, and NetWork Kansas.
+We are a founding member of Start Us Up: America's New Business Plan, a coalition dedicated to strengthening entrepreneurship across America.
 Together, we continue to advance the foundational ideas of building entrepreneurial ecosystems and entrepreneurship-led economic development.